Rasha10101/hotel_booking_IQR/README.md

 ---

-el booking data with a focus on identifying and handling outliers using the Interquartile Range (IQR) method...
+Hotel booking data with a focus on identifying and handling outliers using the Interquartile Range (IQR) method...
 ``